gisestek/Tripole-Tester/README.md

-#Human depth perception test device
+#Human depth perception test device#

-Code written with help of ChatGPT and Copilot.
+Code written with the help of ChatGPT and Copilot.

 Device runs on Arduino Uno, DK electronics Stepper motor shield and NEMA17, small OLED display.